 - Addresses the transportation factor requirements best among the five alternatives comparatively evaluated.
-Therefore, there are no outstanding identified concerns. - The potential negative effects on the natural and social/cultural environment are expected to be relatively requirements.
+Therefore, there are no outstanding identified concerns. - The potential negative effects on the natural and social/cultural environment are expected to be relatively minor and similar to the next best planning alternative in terms of addressing the transportation factor requirements.
 In addition, the relatively minor potential negative effects can be minimized through the application of standard mitigation measures.